kubernetes-sigs/cli-experimental/site/content/en/references/kustomize/kustomization/generatoroptions/_index.md

   # suffix to the names of generated resources that is a hash of
   # the resource contents.
   disableNameSuffixHash: true
+  # if set to true, the immutable property is added to generated resources
+  immutable: true
 ```

 ## Example I